 A patient might need an IV push when they are suffering a severe medical episode, like a heart attack or anaphylaxis.
 In these situations, the patient needs medication as quickly as possible, so their nurses or physicians will recommend an IV push to guarantee their body absorbs the medication right away.

-The biggest difference between an IV bolus and an IV push is time.
+The biggest difference between an IV bolus vs IV push is time.
 Both kinds of treatment give your body the stuff it needs to support your health, whether that “stuff” is insulin, epinephrine, or vitamin B12.
-However, an IV bolus will empty your IV bag in a few minutes, while an IV push empties its contents in seconds.
+However, an IV bolus will empty your IV bag in a few minutes, while an IV push empties the contents of the syringe in seconds.

 Each type of IV has its own purpose.
 IV drips are typically reserved for hospital stays, and IV pushes are used in difficult situations where time is of the essence.

 Of course, time is ALSO of the essence when you’re struggling with a hangover, flu, migraine, or other uncomfortable condition.
-In those cases, you need relief as quickly as possible — which is why providers like Mobile IV Nurses will help you out with an IV bolus.
+In those cases, you need relief as quickly as possible — which is why providers like Mobile IV Nurses will help you out with an IV bolus of certain items if appropriate.

 Our IVs contain medical-grade ingredients that can help you shake off symptoms related to hangovers, morning sickness, migraines, and even mood disorders like anxiety.
 We can even help you bounce back from a strenuous workout, support your health during weight loss, and help you take your overall wellness to the next level — all thanks to the power of a vitamin IV bolus.

 At Mobile IV Nurses, we believe that everyone deserves to experience the incredible benefits of IV therapy.
 But we also want our patients to feel comfortable throughout the process, right from the moment they make their appointment.
-That’s why our team is happy to answer any questions you may have about us or about IV therapy.
+That’s why our team is happy to answer any questions you may have about us or the difference between an IV bolus vs IV push.

 Contact us to learn how Mobile IV Nurses help our patients recover from dehydration and other uncomfortable symptoms.
 And if you’d like to try IV therapy, make an appointment today!
 We have teams of registered nurses all over Arizona and Florida, and we’re always ready to help you replenish your body and enhance your health.